kkrull/python-sandbox/pytest-application-pythonpath/readme.md

 links.

+## Running tests

+Run tests with `pipenv run test`.
+If you need to run a particular test without running all the rest, add `@pytest.mark.focus` to the test and run with `pipenv run test-focus`.
+[Custom markers](https://docs.pytest.org/en/6.2.x/example/markers.html#registering-markers) are registered in `pytest.ini`.

 ## Future Work

+1. De-clutter output
 1. Run some sort of `main.py` to see if the production code can load ok.
 1. Can `pytest` run in watch mode?
 Looks like it can: https://stackoverflow.com/questions/35097577/pytest-run-only-the-changed-file/35101867